 - Record: Try recording when you receive your pay, when bills are due and when automatic payments are due.
 This can help you find times when your cashflow could be low during the month.
 Also consider writing down everything you spend in a day.
 Then try it for a week, and then for a month.
 It might be surprising how quickly little things add up.
 Using a Money Diary may help you identify how you’re using your money.

 - Review: Check your bills, and make sure your figures are accurate by ensuring your receipts and bills align with your budget.
 Of course, some things may fluctuate from month to month because of emergencies and other unpredictable events.

 - Reduce: Try to ensure that your expenses are less than your income, as going into debt is often a cause of stress.
 If your expenses are greater than your income, it may be time to rethink your expenses.
-With many incomes reduced due to COVID-19, we've put together a handy cost-cutting checklist which may help your planning and ease some of the strain on your finances.
+We've put together a handy cost-cutting checklist which may help your planning and ease some of the strain on your finances.

 - Renegotiate: It’s worth looking at your large expenses and asking yourself – can I renegotiate them?
 For example, could you renegotiate a rent reduction with your landlord or ask your utility provider for a better deal?